ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/README.md

 ```

-Note: The aforementioned probabilities are calculated based on historical data and patterns, and while useful, they should be interpreted with caution.
-Always consider other factors and perform further analysis before making any investment decisions.
+<b> Note: The aforementioned probabilities are calculated based on historical data and patterns, and while useful, they should be interpreted with caution.
+Always consider other factors and perform further analysis before making any investment decisions.</b>